lynnpepin/pepperoni-reinforcement/README.md

 See `example_rl.py` for the most pertinent code.
 In `gym_wrappers.py`, we utilize OpenAI's Gym framework to build an environment wrapper around the bridge and FEM/circle packing code.
 This provides an environment, `BHDEnv()`, which interfaces with agents and policies implemented in `keras-rl`.
 In this environment, the `action` provided is a small change vector which updates `rld` (the radii of the leading dancers).

 The [DDPG algorithm](https://arxiv.org/pdf/1509.02971v2.pdf) is chosen as the continous analogue to DQNs.

-### To be done:
- * Big blocker: Numerical issues in code resulting in NaN values.
-Temporary fixes have been made, so the code now runs.
- * Transfer learning: Train the agent first in a much-faster gradient-descent environment, then fine-tune it on the slow, bridge-design environment.
- * Optimize code, analyze using `cProfile`.
- * Enable in-training visualization plus results-generating code.

 ## Packages used: